Basic Verbs

 COBOL Words

-A COBOL word is a set of characters, and each character is from the character set - A to Z, 0 to 9, - (hyphen), _ (underscore).
-COBOL word minimum length is one character and maximum length is 30 characters.
+A COBOL word is a set of characters, and each character is from the following character set -

 COBOL Word Types -